 C645 - Science Methods - Science Methods provides an introduction to science teaching methods for graduate students seeking initial licensure or an additional endorsement in secondary biology, chemistry, geosciences, physics, or middle grades general science.
 Course content focuses on the design and teaching of standards-based lessons using the three dimensions of science (science and engineering practices, crosscutting concepts, and disciplinary core ideas) and the appropriate integration of technology into those lessons.
-Students in this course work within their content areas to evaluate, enhance, and plan appropriate science classrooms and the proper use of personal protective equipment.
+Students in this course work within their content areas to evaluate, enhance, and plan appropriate science instruction.
+This course includes laboratory safety training and certification, which includes safe laboratory practices and procedures for science classrooms and the proper use of personal protective equipment.
 Students seeking initial licensure should complete Curriculum, Instruction, and Assessment before this course.
 There are no prerequisites for students seeking an endorsement in a new content area.